-The survey in 2022 started from Nuuk May 25th.
-The first cruise occupied stations from Nuuk north to Disko Bay & Vaigat and the northern most regions having occupied 147 shrimp and fish stations and 12 CTD cast in 16 days.
-The second cruise started from Aasiaat June 12th and occupied 213 shrimp and fish stations and 25 CTD cast in 23 days.
-The last, and third cruise started from Nuuk July the 19 occupied 149 shrimp and fish stations and no CTD cast were sampled at the third trip.
+The survey in 2023 started from Nuuk May 22nd.
+The first cruise occupied 92 shrimp and fish stations and 8 CTD casts from Nuuk north to Disko Bay in 14 days.
+The second cruise started from Aasiaat June 8th and occupied 142 shrimp and fish stations and 19 CTD casts in 19 days.
+The last, and third cruise started from Nuuk June 29th occupied 91 shrimp and fish stations and no CTD cast were sampled at the third trip.
+The first cruise was marked of storms and sea ice (around store Hellefiske Banke and West of Disko Bay) preventing trawling each days and the ice coverage more eastern spread than normal preventing trawling stations in the northern most areas during the second cruise.

-In most previous years, a crew engaged in taking photographs of the sea bottom, who used the ship at night when the survey was suspended, has accompanied cruises.
-However, this part was not conducted on the survey in 2018 but again in 2019 and 2020.
 From all planned shrimp and fish stations, at the three cruises, by-catch of benthic faunal invertebrates were sorted from each station, identified to the lowest possible taxonomic level, and some species were preserved in 10% buffered formalin solution for later identification, and both projects aim to investigate the long-term effects of trawling on bottom ecosystems.
-Same procedure was done for benthic species sampled with a beam-trawl.
-Furthermore, video sledge was used at 18 stations at cruise 1 and cruise 3.
+Furthermore, video sledge was used at 5 stations at cruise 2.

-Of the 58 planned survey strata, 1 (C0) had no stations trawled caused by lack of ship time and ice conditions.
-21 stations had no catch of P. borealis; 6 strata (W7-4, W8-1 and W8-3), with 5 occupied stations between them had no catches and stratum U1, U3, I1, I2, W1, W2 and W3, had catches of P. borealis at all stations.
-Length samples were measured from 164 stations with catches even very small ones, and length & weight samples were measured at 79 stations.
+Of the 58 planned survey strata, 1 stratum (the Canadian zone CO) had no stations trawled caused by the ice cover.
+Due to an unusual ice coverage this year, only 2 stations were fished in stratum U1, and the following strata were for the same reason poorly covered: U2-3, U2-4, W1-3, W1-4, W3-1, W3-2 and W3-4.
+Of all surveyed stations, 25 stations had no catch of P. borealis; 2 strata, with 5 occupied stations between them, had no catches.
+All stratum U1 - U3, I1, I2, W1, W2, and W4 had catches of P. borealis at all stations.
+Length samples were measured from all stations with catches, even very small ones.